microsoft/AppCenter-Test-XCUITest-Extensions/README.md

 and labeling test steps when running XCUITest test in Visual Studio App Center or Xamarin Test Cloud.
 At the conclusion of each test method, a label and screenshot are automatically generated for the test report.
-You can create additional labels and screenshots to track your app's progress during a test method.
+You can reate additional labels and screenshots to track your app's progress during a test method.

 This framework is _required_ for running XCUITests in Visual Studio App Center and Xamarin Test Cloud.

 # Documentation

 Please refer to the official [App Center documentation site](https://docs.microsoft.com/appcenter/test-cloud/preparing-for-upload/xcuitest) for installation and usage for both Visual Studio App Center and Xamarin Test Cloud.

 For instructions on how to run tests in Xamarin Test Cloud see below.

 # How To Run Tests in Xamarin Test Cloud